Zulip server release checklist¶

 Publish the blog post.

-Email zulip-announce, and send a tweet.
+Email zulip-announce, post to #announce, and send a tweet.

 Push the release commit to master, if applicable (typically for a major release); otherwise, make sure any last changes make it back to master.